AleCozar13/learning-log/README.md

 # Learning Log

+🚧 **This project is currently a work in progress.** 🚧

+This repository is under active development, and some features may not be fully implemented yet.
+A complete README will be added once the project is finished.

+Stay tuned for updates!

+## Resume

 Web app called Learning Log that allows users to log the topics they’re interested in and make journal entries as they learn about each topic.
-The Learning Log home page will describe the site and invite users to either register or log in.
-Once logged in, a user can create new topics, add new entries, and read and edit existing entries.